-Sensex, Nifty plunge; Rs 2 lakh crore investor wealth lost: Why market is falling today - BusinessToday
+Sensex, Nifty slump; Rs 5.2 lakh crore investor wealth wiped out: Why markets fell today - BusinessToday

-Indian equity benchmarks resumed their sharp fall in Wednesday's late morning session after a single-day halt, weighed down by weakness in heavyweight stocks and lingering global concerns.
-At last check, the 30-share BSE Sensex pack tumbled 1,031.02 points to hit a low of 77,174.96, while the NSE Nifty index dropped 287.15 points to 23,974.45.
+Indian equity benchmarks resumed their sharp fall on Wednesday after a single-day halt, weighed down by weakness in heavyweight stocks and lingering global concerns.
+The 30-share BSE Sensex pack tumbled 1,342.27 points or 1.72 per cent to close at 76,863.71, while the NSE Nifty index dropped 394.75 points or 1.63 per cent to 23,866.85.

-Heavyweight stocks such as HDFC Bank Ltd, ICICI Bank Ltd, Axis Bank Ltd, Bharti Airtel Ltd, Mahindra & Mahindra (M&M), Reliance Industries Ltd (RIL), Bajaj Finance Ltd, Kotak Mahindra Bank, State Bank of India (SBI) and Infosys were among the key contributors to the decline, dragging the benchmarks lower.
+Heavyweight stocks such as HDFC Bank Ltd, Axis Bank Ltd, ICICI Bank Ltd, Bharti Airtel Ltd, Bajaj Finance Ltd, Reliance Industries Ltd (RIL), Mahindra & Mahindra (M&M), State Bank of India (SBI), Infosys Ltd, Kotak Mahindra Bank, Tata Consultancy Services (TCS), Maruti Suzuki India Ltd (MSIL) and Larsen & Toubro (L&T) were among the key contributors to the decline, dragging the benchmarks lower.

-Meanwhile, the broader market was trading on a mixed note.
-Nifty Midcap 100 slipped 0.48 per cent, while Nifty Smallcap 100 rose 0.35 per cent.
+The broader market also mirrored losses, with Nifty Midcap 100 falling 1.25 per cent and Nifty Smallcap 100 down 0.36 per cent.

-Sharing the market outlook, Gaurav Sharma of Globe Capital said, "The US-Iran conflict is still on and the Strait of Hormuz is not normalised for maritime transit yet.
+Sharing the market outlook, Gaurav Sharma of Globe Capital said, "The US-Iran conflict is still on, and the Strait of Hormuz is not normalised for maritime transit yet.
 Till these things return to normal, it will be difficult to say whether the worst is behind us or not."

 He added, "We need to maintain a very agile trading strategy and look at investment opportunities which have been beaten down due to the ongoing war."
 Sharma further said, "We've been bullish on the PSU banking pack.
 Canara Bank, Indian Bank and SBI are the top picks from the select segment."